Frequently Asked Questions

 - Artist Compensation: Either paying the artists directly, or paying the A/V team to make the video, depending on the compensation agreed upon between artist and booker.

-- Staff Salaries: In cities with full-time teams (London, NYC, Los Angeles, San Francisco, Washington DC, Chicago, Dallas/Fort Worth, Oslo) about half the money from each show goes towards paying this full-time staff.
+- Staff Salaries: In cities with full-time teams (London, NYC, Los Angeles, San Francisco, Washington DC, Chicago, Dallas/Fort Worth, Oslo, Madrid) about half the money from each show goes towards paying this full-time staff.
 These are small teams who in most cases make Sofar happen every day in their cities.

 - Other Costs: There are lots of extra costs to putting on each show - VAT, insurance, paying performers rights organisations, third party payment fees, and gig-specific costs (transportation, printing fees, and water for artists).